From 19 July, England has moved to Step 4 of the roadmap.

 North Tyneside Council’s Public Health and Consumer Protection teams continue to be available to provide free advice and support to help businesses operate safely through the pandemic.

 The Consumer Protection team is also on hand to provide advice on the Government’s latest regulations, ensuring businesses are operating safely.
 Contact them via [email protected] or call (0191) 643 7477.
-You can also find out more about the regulations from April 12 and advice via these videos, here.

 Testing for Employees